Ra's al Ghul: The Return of Bruce Wayne

 Ra's realizes that Batman has apparently died after Darkseid's invasion during Final Crisis.
 After confronting Nightwing with his knowledge, he and the hero eventually duel with swords.
 Nightwing defeats Ra's and earns the immortal's respect, signified by leaving his sword in the Batcave as a gift after their fight.
-Ra's refuses to believe his enemy's death despite the evidence, leading him to be involved in the Red Robin's (Tim Drake) quest concerning the fate of the original Dark Knight.
-After Drake finds proof that Wayne is still alive but lost in time after his battle with Darkseid, the former Boy Wonder cripples Ra's' organization, the League of Assassins, from within.
+Ra's refuses to believe his enemy's death despite the evidence, leading him to be involved in Red Robin's (Tim Drake) quest concerning the fate of the original Dark Knight.
+After Tim finds proof that Wayne is still alive but lost in time after his battle with Darkseid, Tim cripples Ra's' organization, the League of Assassins, from within.
 In response, Ra's returns to Gotham to begin his attack to destroy every legacy of the Wayne Family.
 While his men target everyone close to the Waynes, Ra's makes a pact with Hush as part of his plans.
-Unknown to both men, Lucius Fox has already given Tim power of attorney leaving him in control of the Wayne Family resources.
+Unknown to both men, Lucius Fox has already given Tim power of attorney leaving him in control of the Wayne family's resources.

 Enraged, Ra's then engages Tim Drake in combat, which ends with Tim mocking Ra's by saying that there's nothing he can do to harm the Bat Family anymore; in response, Ra's smiles and says "Well done.
 Detective" (a name he has only ever reserved for Batman, Nightwing and Red Hood once before).
 He then proceeds to kick him out of a skyscraper window and retreats from the battle.
-Later, in seclusion, Ra's reveals everything which happened was a test for Tim Drake, from the league, the council, the Men of Death, and the plot against Bruce Wayne.
+Later, in seclusion, Ra's reveals everything which happened was a test for Tim, from the league, the council, the Men of Death, and the plot against Bruce Wayne.

 Learning of Bruce Wayne's return, Ra's muses that his next confrontation with the detective will be particularly interesting as he believes that Batman has at last had a taste of the immortality that Ra's himself enjoys.

 He goes after Vicki Vale and almost kills her.
 He spares her life only after she refuses to publish the identity of Batman and gets rid of all of the evidence she has to that effect.
 He also realizes that Vale may be a descendant of a French opponent, Marcel du Valliere, from centuries before; therefore, his business with her may not be finished.